paulusjacobus/Gerbil/README.md

 - Upload a raster or vector file
 - Hit the Play button

-Caveat for cncjs: files can be not large unless you change the source code to allow bigger files (limit is configured to 10Mb because the did not envisage the use of this for laser engraving)
+Caveat for cncjs: files can be not large unless you change the source code to allow bigger files (limit is configured to 10Mb because the did not envisage the use of this for laser engraving).
+You can change this in the source code but installation from scratch with maven and node js is a hell.
+I asked to increase the size which they did for one release and it was back to 10Mb in the next release, sigh.

 ## Streamer.py for streaming large gcode engraving files to Gerbil